 The Certified Cardiographic Technician (CCT) exam, provided by Cardiovascular Credentialing International (CCI), is taken by professionals who wish to become certified as a CCT, which would allow you to work with ECGs, Holter Monitoring, and stress testing.

-Click “Start Test” below to take a free CCT practice test!
+Click “Start Test” above to take a free CCT practice test!

 To be eligible to take the CCT exam, you must have a high school diploma or GED.
 You must also meet at least one of the requirements listed below and provide documentation that proves you have met the requirement(s).